 Associate Professor of Sociology, Undergraduate Advisor

 My general research interests lie in economic sociology; particularly in using the lens of economic sociology to understand patterns of inequality.
 I have recently focused on how households use payday loans – short term, high costs loans – and how these loans fit into their broader pattern of financial behaviors and beliefs.
 Central to this are the ways in which households manage their financial networks – friends and family they rely upon for material forms of support.
 I am currently conducting interviews with payday borrowers in Southern California on their financial practices, as well tracing the development of payday lending regulations at the state level.
 I also have an interest in the development of economic and social policy, in particular the history of the income tax and the development of monetary policy across US history.
 More specifically, I am concerned with the discursive development of the idea of taxation in American politics.
 In regard to monetary policy, I am interested in the changing popular conceptions of inflation, and how different social groups have tried to use inflation, or the threat of inflation, in the contestation over resources.
-Currently, I am teaching Social Statistics and Research Methods, and will be offering courses in Social Inequality and Economic Sociology in the near future.

 2013, Ph.D, Sociology, University of California, Los Angeles

 2003, M.A., Sociology, University of Maryland, College Park

 Economic Sociology, Poverty and Inequality, Consumer Finance, Public Policy, Race/Ethnicity, Historical Comparative Sociology, Technology Studies

 Soci 356 Social Inequality

 Wherry, Fred, Kristin Seefeldt and Anthony S. Alvarez.
 2019.
 Credit Where It’s Due: Rethinking Financial Citizenship, Russell Sage Foundation Press; NY, NY.